-- 5. The members of the Committee shall perform any duty required in the period between the time of their appointment after the general election and the organization of the next succeeding regular session, or until the Majority Leader or the Minority Leader appoint new members to the Committee, whichever occurs first. - 6.
-The tenure of the members of the Committee shall extend during the interim between regular sessions of the Legislature.
+5. The members of the Committee shall perform any duty required in the period between the time of their appointment after the general election and the organization of the next succeeding regular session, or until the Majority Leader or the Minority

-7. The Committee:
+Leader appoint new members to the Committee, whichever occurs first.

+- 6. The tenure of the members of the Committee shall extend during the interim between regular sessions of the Legislature. - 7.
+The Committee:

-- (a) May hear requests brought by Senators for advice on specific questions of potential breaches of ethics and conflicts of interest; and - (b) Shall hear complaints brought by Senators and others on specific questions of alleged breaches of ethics and conflicts of interest. - 8.
-All proceedings held to consider the character, alleged misconduct, professional competence or physical or mental health of any person by the Committee on matters of ethics or conflicts of interest are confidential unless a Legislator: - (a) Against whom a complaint is brought requests a public hearing; - (b) Discloses the content of an opinion of the Committee at any time after his or her hearing; or - (c) Discloses the content of an advisory opinion issued to him or her by the Committee. - 9.
-A complaint which alleges a breach of ethics or a conflict of interest must be: - (a) Made in writing on a form provided by the Secretary of the Senate; - (b) Signed and verified under penalty of perjury by the person making the allegation; and - (c) Filed with the Chair of the Committee or, if the Chair is the subject of the complaint, with the Vice Chair.
-The Chair or Vice Chair, as appropriate, shall send a copy of the complaint, within 24 hours after receiving it, to the Legislator against whom the complaint is brought. - 10.
-In determining whether a Legislator has a conflict of interest, the Legislator should consider whether the independence of judgment of a reasonable person in his or her situation upon the matter in question would be materially affected by the Legislator's: - (a) Acceptance of a gift or loan; - (b) Private economic interest; or - (c) Commitment to a member of his or her household or immediate family. - ☐ In interpreting and applying the provisions of this subsection, it must be presumed that the independence of judgment of a reasonable person in the Legislator's situation would not be materially affected by the Legislator's private economic interest or the Legislator's commitment to a member of his or her household or immediate family where the resulting benefit or detriment accruing to the Legislator, or if the Legislator has a commitment to a member of his or her household or immediate family, accruing to those other persons, is not greater than that accruing to any other member of the general business, profession, occupation or group that is affected by the matter.
+- (a) May hear requests brought by Senators for advice on specific questions of potential breaches of ethics and conflicts of interest; and - (b) Shall hear complaints brought by Senators and others on specific questions of alleged breaches of ethics and conflicts of interest, including, without limitation, alleged breaches of the Legislative Code of Ethical Standards in the Joint Standing Rules. - 8.
+All proceedings held by the Committee to consider the character, alleged misconduct, professional competence or physical or mental health of any person on matters of ethics or conflicts of interest and all materials related to those proceedings are confidential, unless the person who is the subject of the proceedings requests a public hearing or discloses the content of the proceedings or materials. - 9.
+An individual may file a complaint which alleges a breach of ethics or a conflict of interest, including, without limitation, an alleged breach of the Legislative Code of Ethical Standards in the Joint Standing Rules.
+If the alleged breach of ethics or conflict of interest involves the conduct of more than one person, separate complaints must be filed regarding each person.
+A complaint must be: - (a) Made in writing on a form provided by the Legislative Counsel; - (b) Signed and verified under penalty of perjury by the individual making the allegation; and - (c) Filed with the Legislative Counsel who shall review the complaint and any other relevant information and consult with the Chair of the Committee or, if the Chair is the subject of the complaint, with the Vice Chair, to evaluate whether the Committee has jurisdiction and whether an investigation is warranted in the matter.
+If it is determined that the Committee: - (1) Does not have jurisdiction or that an investigation is not warranted in the matter, the Legislative Counsel shall send written notice of the determination to the individual who filed the complaint. - (2) Has jurisdiction and an investigation is warranted in the matter, the Legislative Counsel shall send written notice of the determination and a copy of the complaint to the person who is the subject of the complaint.

+- 10. Each Legislator is subject, at all times, to the Legislative Code of Ethical Standards in the Joint Standing Rules and, in addition, must determine whether he or she has a conflict of interest upon any matter in question before the Legislator.
+In determining whether the Legislator has such a conflict of interest, the Legislator should consider whether the independence of judgment of a reasonable person in his or her situation upon the matter in question would be materially affected by the Legislator's: - (a) Acceptance of a gift or loan;